 In this article, we'll take a look at a few key sections of the SAFE Child Act, including:

-A law called a "statute of limitations" sets a firm time limit on a survivor's right to file a lawsuit over harm resulting from childhood sexual abuse—whether against the abuse perpetrator or against another person, business, or institution that failed to prevent or put a stop to the abuse.
+Each state sets a firm limit—called the statute of limitations—on how much time a survivor has to file a civil lawsuit over childhood sexual abuse.
+The limit applies whether a survivor files a lawsuit against the abuse perpetrator or against another person, business, or institution that failed to prevent or put a stop to the abuse.

-Until 2019, most survivors of childhood sexual abuse in North Carolina had only three years to file a lawsuit over their harm, and the clock started ticking on the day they turned 18 years of age.
-Now, under the new statute of limitations rules created by the SAFE Child Act, most survivors can file a lawsuit against abusers (and others who may bear legal responsibility for the abuse) until they reach 28 years of age.
+Until 2019, most survivors of childhood sexual abuse in North Carolina had only three years to file a lawsuit over their abuse, and the clock started ticking on the day they turned 18 years of age.
+Now, under the new statute of limitations rules created by the SAFE Child Act, most survivors can file a lawsuit against abusers until they reach 28 years of age.

 Lawmakers in North Carolina extended the statute of limitations because research on child sex abuse has shown that survivors of abuse commonly wait years, even decades, to tell others that they've been victims of abuse.
 Now survivors who delay in disclosing abuse can still sue their alleged abusers and the churches, school districts, youth camps, and other organizations that may have failed to fulfill their legal duties to protect young people in their care.